 Senior Delegation Visits Serbia

+The Eritrean delegation met with President Tomislav Nikolic; Prime Minister Aleksandar Vucic; President of the National Assembly Ms. Maja Gojkovic; First Deputy Prime Minister and Foreign Minister Mr. Ivica Dacic; and, Economy Minister Goran Knezevic.

-This was the first high level visit between the two countries and the Serbian Minister described it as "historic and significant."
+This was the first high level visit between the two countries and Serbia’s DPM and Foreign Minister described the event as "historic and significant."

-The two Ministers and their delegations had warm, extensive and fruitful discussions on their domestic situations, bilateral ties as well as regional and global issues of common concern.
+The Eritrean delegation held warm, extensive and fruitful discussions with Serbia’s leaders on bilateral ties as well as regional and global issues of common concern.

+Serbia’s Prime Minister, Alexander Vucic, thanked Eritrea for its principled position on international issues and stated that his country was ready to build a strong economic cooperation with Eritrea on the basis of warm political relations that the two countries already enjoy.

 The Serbian DPM and FM accepted the invitation of Minister Osman to visit Eritrea at his earliest convenience.